 Experiential Learning comprises two components: experiential learning (EL) placement and professional practicum.

 The experiential learning placement will enable more holistic understanding of the relationships between the social and policy aspects of formal schooling and other educational contexts in or outside Hong Kong.
 It will also provide hands-on experience of learners at different developmental stages.
 For full-time candidates, the experiential placement normally lasts for six weeks.
 Students will be given academic advice on the experiential placements.
 EL projects and opportunities will be provided by the Faculty and students will also be able to nominate their own EL projects.

 The Professional Practicum is a professional requirement that enables students to develop professional teaching competencies within a school environment.
 Students are required to integrate theory and practice in four domains – Learning and Teaching, Student Development, School Development, and the Professional Community.

 Two Elective courses (Inquiry in PYP Chinese language teaching and Teaching Chinese in middle school) will be offered relating directly to the implementation of inquiry-based teaching in Chinese language and literacy teaching as well as the acquisition of skills in designing school-based curriculum.
 The students are required to take one elective course and may take a maximum of one additional elective course of their own volition.

-Students are required to submit an integrated programme-level portfolio showing evidence of professional learning and their progress towards achieving the PGDE “Concept of a teacher”.
-The portfolio is a capstone assessment synthesizing learning experiences across the programme and a hurdle requirement for graduation.
+Students are required to present a synthesis of their professional learning and progress towards achieving the PGDE “Concept of a teacher” in a Capstone event.
+The capstone is a hurdle requirement for graduation.